lbakman/conan_packager/README.md

 # conan_packager

 This is an attempt to integrate conan into my TeamCity build system.
-This was created when conan was still version 0.6 something and since conan has evolved a lot since I am not sure that it is really required any more.
+The top project and all dependencies are built by executing the following steps in TeamCity.
+Old versions of the top package are cleaned up, the top package and missing dependencies are built and all built packages are uploaded to to my conan server.
+Lastly the artifacts are deployed and gathered to the TeamCity server.

 I use it in five steps: